Header Image 1

 Promoting positive behaviours for learning

-• Have high expectations of all students
+• Have high expectations of all pupils

 • Acknowledge positive behaviour choices